The Late Show (1992 TV series): Charlie the Wonderdog

 Charlie the Wonderdog was a series of (7) short episodes which first aired during The Late Show's second series.
 The segment was created after last-minute changes led to Bargearse's planned twenty episodes being cut down to ten.
 Starring Charles 'Bud' Tingwell and the "Pissweak Kids" (a group of children who also starred in the Pissweak World sketches), Charlie was a parody of fictional animal shows, such as Lassie and Skippy the Bush Kangaroo in which the animal regularly ends up saving the day.
 Charlie was a Golden Retriever owned in real-life by Gleisner.

 The sketch featured purposely bad overacting from the children and usually involved an unimposing villain or disaster (such as a "smuggler" stealing "native fauna"—sticks and twigs—from the bush) that had to be prevented.
 The actors would constantly praise Charlie as a highly intelligent "wonder dog", in contradiction of the behaviour of Charlie himself, who regularly had to be dragged around by a visible rope to perform stunts.
 When the dog was required to bark to alert the others of danger, obvious overdubbing was used over footage of Charlie with his mouth closed or looking distracted.

 As the series went on, the problems and situations that Charlie faced became more and more over the top.
 Charlie was eventually assassinated in one of the sketches, only to come back in the Charlie the Wonderdog Christmas Episode.

 Geoff and Terry

 Geoff and Terry (Sitch and Cilauro, respectively) were two conman entrepreneurs, who would appear regularly with a "new exciting product" or scheme.
 Sitch and Cilauro primarily used the segment to make Kennedy, who played the interviewer, laugh and forget her lines.
 Kennedy also admitted in the Best of the Late Show DVD commentary that she was in fact drunk during one of the live sketches.

 After a particularly bad performance Sitch and Cilauro vowed never to do "Geoff and Terry" again and the pair were reborn as "The Oz Brothers".

-Music Video Parodies
+Music video parodies

 Parodies of real songs, complete with highly accurate recreations of music video sets, costumes and wigs.